TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 ### Tag List

-Here's a suggested list of tags that you can use to describe the equipment in your game.
+Here's a suggested list of tags that you can use to describe the items in your game.
 Be sure to add more tags that are important to your setting!
 If you're in a dark fantasy setting hunting beasts of the night and need silvered weapons to confront them, _silver_ should be a tag.
 If you're in a futuristic dystopian setting and everything legally acquired is monitored through a chip, _unchipped_ should be a tag.

 #### +1, +2, +3, ...

-Equipment with this tag are more effective than other equipment of the same type due to exemplary craftsmanship, materials, and/or renown.
-Add the tagged number to any test you make with this equipment.
-If the equipment's tags grant the wearer a passive value (such as armor HP), add the tagged amount.
+Items with this tag are more effective than other items of the same type due to exemplary craftsmanship, materials, and/or renown.
+Add the tagged number to any test you make with this item.
+If the item's tags grant the wearer a passive value (such as armor HP), add the tagged amount.

 #### Agility

-Equipment with this tag make is often light, compact, or relies on manual precision to operate effectively. _Bows_, _scimitars_, _sniper rifles_, and _pistols_ often have the Agility tag.
+Items with this tag are often light, compact, or rely on manual precision to operate effectively. _Bows_, _scimitars_, _sniper rifles_, and _pistols_ often have the Agility tag.

 #### Armor

 _requires: any attribute tag_

-Equipment with this tag are wearable defense like personal shield generators, Kevlar vests, or full plate.
-When worn, armor grants the wearer with additional **armor hp** equal to **the highest passive value of the equipment's tagged attributes**.
+Items with this tag are wearable defense like personal shield generators, Kevlar vests, or full plate.
+When worn, armor grants the wearer with additional **armor hp** equal to **the highest passive value of the item's tagged attributes**.
 A character can only benefit from one set of armor at a time.

 #### Brawn

-Equipment with this tag is often heavy or strenuous to operate effectively. _Mauls_, _axes_, _grenade launchers_, and _shotguns_ often have the Brawn tag.
+Items with this tag is often heavy or strenuous to operate effectively. _Mauls_, _axes_, _grenade launchers_, and _shotguns_ often have the Brawn tag.

 #### Concealable

-Equipment with this tag are small and easy to take out or hide. _Daggers_, _miniature crossbows_, _pistols_, and _brass knuckles_ often have the Concealable tag.
+Items with this tag are small and easy to take out or hide. _Daggers_, _miniature crossbows_, _pistols_, and _brass knuckles_ often have the Concealable tag.

 #### Focus

 _requires: a tag like_ Pyromancy _or_ Telekinesis _that indicates what kinds of abilities it's for_

-Equipment with this tag is a tool that helps you with your _abilities_, like a wand for a wizard or a nyanobot array for a genetically engineered cat doctor.
+An item with this tag is a tool that helps you with your _abilities_, like a wand for a wizard or a nyanobot array for a genetically engineered cat doctor.
 Pairs well with the +X tag to give you +X on tests you make with that ability.

 #### Intuition

-Equipment with this tag is often foreign or complicated in inconsistent ways, requiring keen adaptability to operate effectively. _Alien technology_ and _mental magic focuses_ often have the Intuition tag.
+Items with this tag are often foreign or complicated in inconsistent ways, requiring keen adaptability to operate effectively. _Alien technology_ and _mental magic focuses_ often have the Intuition tag.

 #### Knowledge

-Equipment with this tag is often complicated and only able to be effectively operated by someone thoroughly trained in how it works. _Mad science gadgets_, _ancient rituals_, and _physical magic catalysts_ often have the Knowledge tag.
+Items with this tag are often complicated and only able to be effectively operated by someone thoroughly trained in how it works. _Mad science gadgets_, _ancient rituals_, and _physical magic catalysts_ often have the Knowledge tag.

 #### Large

-Equipment with this tag requires two hands to wield effectively. _Rocket launchers_, _mauls_, _longbows_, and _staves_ often have the Large tag.
+Items with this tag require two hands to wield effectively. _Rocket launchers_, _mauls_, _longbows_, and _staves_ often have the Large tag.

 #### Presence

-Equipment with this tag might be sentient and require reasoning with to operate effectively or otherwise somehow utilize the wielder's social aptitudes. _A high maintenance combat support robot_, _a tape recording of the maddening snores of C'thulhu_, or _an arcane book of physically manifesting insults_ might have the Presence tag.
+Items with this tag might be sentient and require reasoning with to operate effectively or otherwise somehow utilize the wielder's social aptitudes. _A high maintenance combat support robot_, _a tape recording of the maddening snores of C'thulhu_, or _an arcane book of physically manifesting insults_ might have the Presence tag.

 #### [Close, Short, Medium, Long] Range

-The [distance](../getting_started/index.md#ranges-and-spaces) at which the equipment is able to be effectively used.
+The [distance](../getting_started/index.md#ranges-and-spaces) at which the item is able to be effectively used.
 Primarily used for weapons, but also useful for things like grappling hooks and ladders to represent their reach.
-Equipment can have many range tags -- if a piece of equipment isn't tagged with a specific range, it's not useful at that distance.
+Items can have many range tags -- if an item isn't tagged with a specific range, it's not useful at that distance.

 #### Shield

 _requires: At least one attribute tag_

-Equipment with this tag are carriable defense, like bucklers, directional forcefields, and riot shields.
+Items with this tag are carriable defense, like bucklers, directional forcefields, and riot shields.
 Equipping a shield allows you to [defend against an attack](../gameplay/basic_actions.md#defending-against-an-attack) with the tagged attribute.

 #### Weapon

 _requires: At least one attribute tag AND at least one range tag_

-Equipment with this tag are any carried equipment used to attack another character, from table legs to semi-automatic rifles.
+Items with this tag are anything used to attack another character, from table legs to semi-automatic rifles.
 While equipped with a weapon, you can [attack](../gameplay/basic_actions.md#attacking-with-a-weapon) with one of the tagged attributes at one of the tagged ranges.

 #### Will

-Equipment with this tag might be painful to operate or otherwise require and amplify the mental fortitude required to get them to work. _A shard of broken glass_, _a covenant magic catalyst_, and _alien biotech integrated into a human_ might have the Will tag.
+Items with this tag might be painful to operate or otherwise require and amplify the mental fortitude required to get them to work. _A shard of broken glass_, _a covenant magic catalyst_, and _alien biotech integrated into a human_ might have the Will tag.